Aug. 21, 2017 By Nathaly Pesantez

 The petition, created three days ago by Chris Caballero, demands speed bumps and stop signs to be installed throughout Forest Hills to curb the number of car crashes and accidents in the area.

 “Because Kessel is a one-way street, people tend to be very careless at this stop right here,” Caballero said.
-“The ladies that were driving the SUV just rode right over the stop.”
+“The lady that was driving the SUV just rode right over the stop.”

 Caballero posted his concerns on several neighborhood Facebook groups, and found that many users recalled close calls and accidents on other streets within Forest Hills.